-Most of the myriad attractions for visitors are situated within about one square mile (3 square km) of flat terrain in the centre, making it easy to explore on foot or by bicycle, the vehicle of choice for locals.
+Most of the attractions in Copenhagen are situated within one square mile (3 square km) of flat terrain in the centre, making it easy to explore on foot or by bicycle, the vehicle of choice for locals.

-Despite the condensed city centre, Copenhagen is not short on green lungs.
+Copenhagen is not short on green lungs either.
 Parks such as the ever popular Tivoli Gardens abound in this city, which prides itself on its strict anti-pollution laws and lack of glass and chrome skyscrapers.

-Copenhagen's world-renowned Tivoli Gardens are ever so much more than just a central city park.
-The relatively small area in the heart of the city is actually one of the world's most thrilling entertainment complexes, drawing about three million visitors during its five-month summer open season each year.
+The world-renowned Tivoli Gardens in the heart of Copenhagen is one of the world's most thrilling entertainment complexes, drawing about three million visitors during its five-month summer open season each year.
 Tivoli dates back to 1843 when Copenhagen was still a fortified city surrounded by tall ramparts and a deep moat.
 Today, the Tivoli Lake is all that remains of the moat, which now reflects the incredible trademark fireworks displays that light the sky over the gardens twice a week.
-Tivoli is split in two, one section housing the beautiful miniature gardens where more than 100,000 flowers bloom, and the other has the theme park, with game arcades and thrill rides.
-Tivoli also boasts a concert hall and open-air stages where dozens of concerts, pantomimes, and circus shows.
-Many of these are free and offered during the season.
+Tivoli is split in two, one section housing the beautiful miniature gardens where more than 100,000 flowers bloom, and the other has the theme park, with arcades and thrill rides.
+Tivoli also boasts a concert hall and open-air stages where dozens of concerts, pantomimes and circus shows come to life.

-From the age of Vikings through to the World War II resistance, the rich history of Denmark is encapsulated in fascinating collections of artefacts housed in a series of museums in and around Copenhagen.
-The Prince's Palace in the city centre houses the National Museum, covering Danish history in general with its international antiquities.
-A few miles north of the city, the open air museum makes for a fascinating excursion.
-Spread over 86 acres, its 100 or so historic buildings are built to illustrate and represent regions and time periods across Denmark.
+From the Viking Age through to World War II resistance, the rich history of Denmark is encapsulated in fascinating collections of artefacts housed in a series of museums in Copenhagen.
+The Prince's Palace houses the National Museum, covering Danish history and international antiquities.
+A few miles north, the open air museum makes for a fascinating excursion.
+Spread over 86 acres, its 100 or so historic buildings are built to illustrate and represent regions and periods across Denmark.
 Visitors can get up to date on the history of the city itself at the Museum of Copenhagen.

-The picturesque and historic Nyhavn Canal dates from 1673 when it was built to connect the inner city to the sea.
-Today, it's jokingly referred to as the longest bar in Scandinavia because of the numerous restaurants, pubs, and cafes fronting the pretty pastel-painted townhouses.
+The picturesque and historic Nyhavn Canal in Copenhagen dates from 1673 when it was built to connect the inner city to the sea.
+Today, it's jokingly referred to as the longest bar in Scandinavia because of the numerous restaurants, pubs and cafes fronting the pretty pastel-painted townhouses.
 The canal itself is crammed with old wooden sailing ships which only add to the atmosphere.
 The area is strongly associated with fairytale writer Hans Christian Andersen, who occupied three houses in the district throughout his life.
-The house at number 20 is open to visitors.
 Visitors can take one of the many boat trips on offer to explore the canal and familiarise themselves with the area.
-The Nyhavn Canal is a must-see for tourists visiting Denmark and it never fails to charm.
-But it can get very crowded and visitors must stay vigilant with their belongings as it is a popular pickpocket haunt.
-The eateries can be pretty expensive but just strolling around this vibrant and visually exciting area will delight visitors, and there are plenty of great photo opportunities.

 The attractive Dutch Renaissance-style Rosenborg Castle was designed by King Christian IV and served as his home until he died in 1648.
 Today, the castle is an important cultural institution and acts as a public museum detailing the history of Denmark's royal family.
 It also acts as a repository for the Danish Crown Jewels and royal regalia, which are kept in the castle cellars and can be viewed by the public.
-The castle's treasures are arranged chronologically by era, allowing some insight into the history of the monarchy.
-Although opulent, the castle also feels surprisingly personal and intimate for a royal residence.
-The magnificent castle gardens are a welcome retreat from the city's hustle and bustle.
-The Rosenborg Castle will delight anybody interested in the royal family or the history of Denmark.
+Although opulent, the castle also feels surprisingly personal and intimate for a royal residence, with the magnificent gardens a welcome retreat from the city's hustle and bustle.

-When sightseeing in Denmark, the Christiansborg Palace is a gem for lovers of architecture and history.
-A winter snowfall adds to its romantic fairytale appearance.
-This major attraction's appeal is further enhanced by the presence of ruins dating as far back as 1167 AD, when it existed as Absalon's Castle.
-The complex consists of several different buildings, centred round a Neo-Baroque core and is home to important institutions: the Danish Parliament, the Prime Minister's Office, and the Supreme Court.
-The royal family uses the palace church, the Royal Reception Rooms, and the Riding Ground Complex.
-From the front steps of the main castle there are also some stunning churches within easy viewing distance.
-This attraction embodies the essence of Danish history, architecture, and royalty.
-It is best to do a guided tour of Christiansborg Palace as, although the state rooms and everything else are very impressive, there is not much information available.
-A guide will enrich the visit by explaining the historical, cultural, and political significance of what visitors are seeing.
-Tours are usually conducted twice a day and there is no extra charge.
+When sightseeing in Denmark, architecture enthusiasts and history buffs fall in love with the Christiansborg Palace.
+A winter snowfall adds to its romantic fairytale appearance, its appeal further enhanced by the presence of ruins dating as far back as 1167 AD, when it existed as Absalon's Castle.
+The complex consists of several different buildings, centred round a Baroque Revival core and home to important institutions such as the Danish Parliament, the Prime Minister's Office and the Supreme Court.
+The royal family uses the palace church, the Royal Reception Rooms and the Riding Ground Complex.

-The oldest amusement park in the world and one of Denmark's favourites, Bakken Amusement Park has delighted countless visitors since it first opened in 1583 and now features 34 thrilling rides.
-Despite its age, the park and its amenities are modern and safe.
-There are also lots of games, activities, and gambling facilities.
-Bakken has about 40 restaurants and bars where exhausted families can relax and refuel.
-Just outside the amusement park gates is the beautiful woodland area of Dyrehaven which offsets the artificial glories of the park with natural charm.
-The woods are a lovely place to stroll and are home to thousands of free-ranging deer.
+The oldest amusement park in the world and one of Denmark's favourites, Bakken Amusement Park has delighted countless visitors since it first opened in 1583.
+Despite its age, the park and its amenities are modern and safe, featuring 34 thrilling rides.
+There are also lots of games, activities and gambling facilities.
+Bakken has about 40 restaurants and bars where families can relax and refuel.
+Just outside the amusement park gates is the beautiful woodland area of Dyrehaven, which offsets the artificial glories of the park with natural charm.
+The woods are a lovely place to stroll and are home to thousands of free-roaming deer.

 Founded in 1859, the Copenhagen Zoo is one of the oldest in Europe and features an amazing selection of animals from all over the world.
-Some of the zoo's most popular features include the Elephant House, designed by renowned architect Norman Foster, the Tasmanian Devils, very rarely found in any zoo outside of Australia, the polar bear enclosure, the lion den, and countless more.
-Notable animals in the 27 acre (11 hectare) park include tigers, red pandas, hippos, yaks, and camels.
+Some of the zoo's most popular features include the Elephant House, designed by renowned architect Norman Foster; Tasmanian Devils, very rarely found in any zoo outside of Australia; the polar bear enclosure; and the lion den.
+Notable animals in the 27 acre (11 hectare) park include tigers, red pandas, hippos, yaks and camels.
 The animals are well looked after and the habitat designs are impressive.
 The staff are famous for their care for their animals and are usually willing to chat to visitors about them.
-Visitors are invited to view feeding and training sessions; check the website for details on when these events occur.
-Copenhagen Zoo is a joy for the whole family and it is worth putting aside at least half a day to enjoy its numerous attractions.

-Featuring almost 300 interactive exhibitions for children of all ages to enjoy, the Experimentarium is a hands-on science museum that aims to encourage children to take an interest in science while learning and enjoying themselves at the same time.
-There are numerous exhibits, including ones on energy, the human body, and mathematics, as well as other interactive areas.
-With permanent and temporary exhibitions, visitors can be sure that there is always something fun and exciting for children to enjoy.
-The bubble section tends to be a great favourite with kids, and the Experimentarium has great staff on hand to help entertain and educate, both young and old.
-The museum also features a cafe and restaurant, conference and workshop facilities, and a gift shop with a range of exciting scientific toys and games.
+Featuring almost 300 interactive exhibitions for children of all ages, the Experimentarium is a hands-on science museum that aims to encourage youngsters to take an interest in science in fun ways.
+There are various exhibits, including ones on energy, the human body and mathematics, as well as other interactive areas.
+With permanent and temporary exhibitions, visitors can be sure that there is always something new, fun and exciting for children to enjoy.
+The bubble section tends to be a big favourite, while the museum also features a cafe and restaurant, workshop facilities and a gift shop with exciting scientific toys and games.
 This is a great activity for the whole family and is the perfect kid-orientated break from traditional sightseeing.